aws-powertools/powertools-lambda-java/docs/index.md

 For more information about the project and available options refer to this [repository](https://github.com/aws-samples/cookiecutter-aws-sam-powertools-java/blob/main/README.md)

-!!! note "Using Java 9 or later?"
-    If you are working with lambda function on runtime **Java 9 or later**, please refer **[issue](https://github.com/awslabs/aws-lambda-powertools-java/issues/50)** for a workaround.

 === "Maven"

     ```xml hl_lines="3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55"